Holistic Hope and Healing

 - Assistance to attend Chapel services or other activities

-For the sixth year in a row, we were voted Best Retirement Community in the Metro-East as part of the Belleville New Democrat’s Readers’ Choice Awards.
 For more than a decade, our Assisted Living and Skilled Nursing communities have received deficiency-free reports from the Illinois Department of Public Health.
-We recently received another deficiency-free report in June 2017.
+We recently received another deficiency-free report in August 2019 with a level of excellence in care delivery.

-We are very proud that we have been able to transition residents who, at one point, required skilled nursing care to their own apartments at the St. Francis Center for Assisted Living or independent living.
+We are very proud that we have been able to transition residents who, at one point, required skilled nursing care, back to their own apartments at the St. Francis Center for Assisted Living or independent living.

 Paying for Skilled Nursing Care